honeypatel08/Clinical-Data-Reconciliation-Engine-backend/README.md

 # Clinical-Data-Reconciliation-Engine-backend

-Note: Project has been deployed.
+Note: Project has been deployed on railway.
 You can test the live version here: https://honeypatel08.github.io/Clinical-Data-Reconciliation-Engine_frontend/#/

 Local Run:
 1. Clone repository